|

 Mrs. Goodale continued to offer to purchase Havanese in Latin American

-dogs, representing three unrelated bloodlines, established the Goodale's
+eleven dogs, representing three unrelated bloodlines, established the Goodale's

 Havanese fledgling breeding program.
 In 1979, she founded the Havanese